ty-thomas/Thomas_Resume/docs/index.md

 - Translated the company website from English to Spanish
 - Researched the sustainability goals, plans, and success of global agricultural companies building a hypothetical sustainability plan
-- Aided buisness consultants with data collection, organization, and analysis using MS excel
+- Aided senior consultants with data collection, organization, and analysis using MS excel

 ### Property Management Supervisor